okyska/android-testing/README.md

 Instead we should use RecyclerViewActions from espresso-contrib that has useful methods for working with RecycleViews.
 We use scrollTo(Matcher<View> itemViewMatcher) here.

+## 3. Advanced interaction with AdapterView & custom Matcher
+onData can be used with complex classes:
+* implement custom matcher by inheriting it from BoundedMatcher.
+BounderMatcher already implements checking for type of an object, so we can use matchesSafely(TypeWeInterestedIn) instead of matches(Object)
+* use inAdapterView to make Espresso check one specific AdapterView
+* use onChildView to work with specific child of the matched item view

 # Android Testing

 This project is a fake Android app that is intended to be used in workshop training to learn Android testing practices.